 Colombia Travel Warning

-The Department of State has issued this Travel Warning to inform U.S. citizens about the security situation in Colombia.
 Tens of thousands of U.S. citizens safely visit Colombia each year for tourism, business, university studies, and volunteer work.
 Security in Colombia has improved significantly in recent years, including in tourist and business travel destinations such as Bogota, Cartagena, Barranquilla, Medellin, and Cali.
 However, violence linked to narco-trafficking continues to affect some rural and urban areas.
-This Travel Warning replaces the previous travel warning released on April 14, 2014, with minor changes to the travel restrictions for U.S. government officials and their families in Colombia.
-It was reviewed on June 5, 2015 with no changes.
+Despite significant decreases in overall crime in Colombia, continued vigilance is warranted due to an increase in recent months of violent crime, including crime resulting in the deaths of American citizens.
+This Travel Warning replaces the previous travel warning released on June 5, 2015.

 There have been no reports of U.S. citizens targeted specifically for their nationality.
 While the U.S. Embassy has no information regarding specific and credible threats against U.S. citizens in Colombia, both the Revolutionary Armed Forces of Colombia – People’s Army (FARC) and National Liberation Army (ELN) terrorist groups continue to condemn any U.S. influence in Colombia.
 The Department of State strongly encourages U.S. citizens to exercise caution and remain vigilant as terrorist and criminal activities remain a threat throughout the country.
 Explosions occur throughout Colombia on a regular basis, including in Bogota.
 Small towns and rural areas of Colombia can be extremely dangerous due to the presence of terrorists and criminal elements, including armed gangs (referred to as "BACRIM" in Spanish), that are active throughout much of the country.
 Violence associated with the BACRIM has spilled over into many of Colombia's major cities.
 These groups are heavily involved in the drug trade, extortion, kidnapping, and robbery.